MakiSaine/olympic-visual-analytics-2024/README.md

 # Olympic Visual Analytics 2024

 This project explores the performance and participation of Norwegian Olympic athletes using Tableau Desktop.
-It combines storytelling, interactivity, and clear design to reveal data-driven insights from 1896 – 2016.
+It combines storytelling, interactivity and clear design to reveal data-driven insights from 1896 to 2016.

 ---